jostylr/role-dnd-hybrid/project.md

 add in spells, features, feats (maybe they are all the same mechanism?)

+Spells are special skills and feats might be incorporated there as well.

+Features (like darkvision) should be separate.

 equipment and their effects

 create server to store characters